 - Romanticism believed in the potential for spiritual and emotional greatness in all people.

 - Marble was the popular sculptural medium of the time and was not appropriate for large scale sculptural work that would have been typical to Romanticism.

-- Eugene Delacroix painted quite a lot of his art based on subject matter from the writings of Lord Byron, the Romantic era’s favorite poet and most illustrious scandalous lover.
+- Eugene Delacroix painted quite a lot of his art based on subject matter from the writings of Lord Byron, the Romantic era’s favorite poet, and most illustrious scandalous lover.

 - One of the very pressing reasons for the public to need the escape of Romanticism was the poor working conditions of the day.
-People often worked 14 hour shifts, never seeing the sunlight and then were forced to walk home through streets of filth to overcrowded homes, or worse, boarding houses.
+People often worked 14-hour shifts, never seeing the sunlight and then were forced to walk home through streets of filth to overcrowded homes, or worse, boarding houses.

 - Romanticism in America portrayed “the noble savage”, portraying Native Americans in commune with nature.

-- While both Romantics and Impressionists gave great focus to the effects of light, the Romantics were concerned with how light effects emotion in the viewer and how to manipulate it as such, while the Impressionists were concerned with the actual science of light as it behaves in nature.
+- While both Romantics and Impressionists gave great focus to the effects of light, the Romantics were concerned with how light affects emotion in the viewer and how to manipulate it as such, while the Impressionists were concerned with the actual science of light as it behaves in nature.